-Naengmyeon, a buckwheat noodle dish, is perhaps one of the most beloved summer foods in Korea.
-Surprisingly, naengmyeon first appeared as a seasonal dish that was eaten only during the winter months in North Korea.
-The North Korean style noodles, Pyeongyang naengmyeon and Hamheung naengmyeon, are now famous throughout the entire country and can be found in almost any neighborhood.
-The biggest difference between Pyeongyang naengmyeon (mul naengmyeon) and Hamheung naengmyeon (bibim naengmyeon) is the way in which they are served; Pyeongyang naengmyeon is served in a chilled broth, while Hamheung naengmyeon comes topped with spicy red chili sauce.
-Naengmyeong dishes are usually garnished with sliced beef, a boiled egg, cucumbers, and pears.
+Naengmyeon, a buckwheat noodle dish, first appeared as a seasonal dish that was eaten only during the winter months in North Korea.
+The most famous types of the dish are Pyeongyang naengmyeon and Hamheung naengmyeon.
+The biggest difference between the two is the way in which they are served; Pyeongyang naengmyeon is served in a chilled broth, while Hamheung naengmyeon comes topped with spicy red chili sauce.
+Naengmyeon dishes are usually garnished with sliced beef, a boiled egg, cucumbers, and pears.

-Another good dish for those who may have lost their appetite due to the heat is naeng kongguksu, noodles in cold soybean soup.
-The soup is made by soaking cooked soybeans in cold water and then grinding them up with a millstone.
-Noodles are added and often topped with slices of cucumber, boiled egg, and tomato.
+A recommended dish for those who may have lost their appetite due to the heat is naeng kongguksu, noodles in cold soybean soup.
+Full of protein, this savory dish is particularly invigorating on hot, humid days.
+It is made by soaking cooked soybeans in cold water and then grinding them up with a millstone.
+It comes served cold, and is often topped with slices of cucumber, boiled egg, and tomato.
 For taste, you can add some sugar or salt.
-Full of protein, this savory dish is particularly invigorating on hot, humid days.

-Chogye guksu is a chilled noodle dish made from cooling chicken broth mixed with vinegar and mustard before adding noodles topped with thinly shredded chicken.
+Chogye guksu is a chilled noodle dish made from cooled chicken broth mixed with vinegar and mustard before adding noodles and thinly shredded chicken topping.
 The name comes from the Korean words for vinegar and the Pyeongan regional dialect for mustard (“cho” and “gye” respectively).
 This dish was once a special winter treat enjoyed in the Hamgyeong-do and Pyeongan-do of North Korea.
 Nowadays, the dish is a popular summertime treat enjoyed by people all across the nation.
-Made of lean chicken, medicinal herbs, noodles, and fresh vegetables, chogye-guksu boasts a simple, yet strong flavor and a distinctive smell.
+Made of lean chicken, medicinal herbs, noodles, and fresh vegetables, chogye guksu boasts a simple, yet strong flavor and a distinctive smell.

-In Korea, the most popularly enjoyed summer dessert is not ice cream, but bingsu.
-Bingsu is a dessert made of ice chips topped with red beans, fruit, rice cake, sweetened milk, ice cream, and fruit syrup.
-While the original pat-bingsu (bingsu with red beans) is still enjoyed, a wide array of bingsu like fruit bingsu, mango bingsu, green tea bingsu, and coffee bingsu has become more popular these days.
-In summer, Korea becomes heaven for bingsu lovers as most cafes, bakeries and fast food restaurants sell bingsu.
+In Korea, one of the most popular summer desserts is none other than bingsu.
+Bingsu is a dessert made of shaved ice usually topped with red beans, fruits, rice cake pieces, sweetened milk, ice cream, and fruit syrup.
+While the original pat bingsu (shaved ice with sweetened red beans) is still enjoyed, a wide array of bingsu like fruit bingsu, green tea bingsu, coffee bingsu, and injeolmi bingsu rose to popularity in recent years.
+In summer, Korea becomes heaven for bingsu lovers as most cafés, bakeries and fast food restaurants sell bingsu.
 Even major convenience stores have started selling their own take on bingsu!

-* This column was last updated in July 2017, and therefore information may differ from what is presented here.
+* This column was last updated in July 2020, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.